Kaworu Nagisa: Rebuild of Evangelion

-In the third movie, Evangelion: 3.0 You Can (Not) Redo (2012), set fourteen years after the previous film, he works for Nerv and is designated to pilot Eva-13 with Shinji on behalf of Gendo, who he calls "king of Lillith".
+In the third movie, Evangelion: 3.0 You Can (Not) Redo (2012), set fourteen years after the previous film, he works for Nerv and is designated to pilot Eva-13 with Shinji on behalf of Gendo, whom he calls "king of Lilin".
 He shows Shinji, who is alone and scared of the new world, the consequences of his actions on planet Earth.
-Shinji is initially reluctant, but Kaworu offers him an opportunity to revert the damage done by Third Impact.
+Shinji is initially reluctant, but Kaworu offers him an opportunity to reverse the damage done by Third Impact.
 To train, the two boys practice piano on the same a quatre mains musical base.
 Having reached good harmony, the two board Eva-13 and head to the Terminal Dogma of the Nerv base.
 Asuka and Mari Makinami confront them, but Kaworu falls for a trap set by Gendo and accidentally causes Shinji to start the Fourth Impact.
 He reveals he is the first Angel, but was demoted to thirteenth, and dies telling Shinji that "We will meet again."
-Akira Ishida, Kaworu's voice actor, was asked if the sequence of the two boys united in the same Evangelion could be interpreted as a "love scene"; Ishida replied he "could not make that interpretation", and left it up to what the director said or the fans' speculation, saying: "But, at the very least, them getting in the same unit is different, as they both pursue the same goal together.
-It seems representative of the depth of their connection.".
+In the final movie, Evangelion: 3.0+1.0 Thrice Upon a Time, Kaworu appears as a vision to Shinji during Instrumentality and reveals that he has repeatedly met him through a cycle of death and rebirth, since he wrote Shinji's name in a "Book of Life".
+In one scene set on the shores of Lake Ashino, a young Shinji asks Kaworu if he would like to become his friend.
+Afterward, Kaworu reflects with Kaji on the inescapability of his fate and his inability to die.
+Ryoji Kaji points out that Kaworu had sought his own happiness through Shinji rather than Shinji's.
+After Shinji breaks the cycle, Kaworu thanks Kaji—who addresses him as "Commander Nagisa"—for saving him.
+In the film's ending scene, he appears as an adult in the rebuilt world alongside Rei in Ube Station.